- Section One: Terms and Conditions -

 2.7.
 Where you require a new telephone line through which to receive a Broadband Service, we will arrange for Openreach to send an engineer to install one at your premises in accordance with paragraph 3.
 New installations for Broadband Services typically take around 5 Working Days after the Order Confirmation has been sent to you, but order times can vary.

 2.8.
 Once Openreach informs us that the installation work has been successfully completed, we will arrange for your Broadband Service to be properly configured and activated.
-We will inform you by email once activation has taken place so that the Service is available for use by you and it has been assigned to your Gradwell account.
+We will inform you by email (and send you a broadband handover document in accordance with clause 15.2.2) once activation has taken place so that the Service is available for use by you and it has been assigned to your Gradwell account.
 We will then, in accordance with clause 13.1, issue you with the invoices relating to the installation and for your first period of use of the Service.
 If you are a new customer, this period will be the first month in which you use the Service starting on the Activation Date.
 If you are an existing customer, your first invoice will cover the period from the Activation Date until the next monthly anniversary on which you became a Gradwell customer and invoices will be issued on a monthly basis after that.

 3.3.
 You agree to provide all reasonable cooperation and assistance that may be required to get your Broadband Service installed and connected.